 Provide demonstrational rainwater harvesting systems for household and institutional levels

-Construction of suitable flood management structures e.g. embankments, ponds, valley dams and storm water diversion channels.
+Construction of suitable small-scale flood management structures e.g. embankments, ponds, valley dams and storm water diversion channels.

-Restoration of degraded sub catchments through tree planting in selected buffer zones.
-Suitable tree species in terms of community acceptability or importance, soil stabilisation and control of run off/erosion will be planted to trim down the rain drop effect thereby lowering the frequency and magnitude of flood episode and or landslides.
+Restoration of degraded sub-catchments through tree planting in selected buffer zones.
+Suitable tree species will be selected as per community needs acceptability or importance, soil stabilisation and control of run off/erosion will be planted to trim down the rain drop effect thereby lowering the frequency and magnitude of flood episode and or landslides.
 Specific activities will include:

 Identification and demarcation of suitable areas to act as buffer zones

-Planting of appropriate tree species in the different marked mapped zones.
+Planting of appropriate tree species as per Uganda forestry and tree planting Act in the different marked mapped zones.

 Communities will be supported to establish and sustain commercial tree nurseries